SIT is committed to ensuring you have the information you need to successfully access funding for your graduate education.

 SIT Graduate Institute also offers program partnerships which provide field-based service opportunities and tuition benefits:

-Peace Corps Paul D. Coverdell Fellows Program (for Peace Corps Alumni)
+Peace Corps Paul D. Coverdell Fellows Program for Returned Peace Corps Volunteers (RPCV)

 Prospective SIT students who are selected to be Paul D. Coverdell Fellows will receive a $5,000 tuition scholarship plus room and board at SIT’s campus in Vermont during the first academic year (presently valued at $8,315) or equivalent scholarship ($13,315).